-6.1.11 AUTO CORRECTTING
+6.1.12 Auto correction

-Auto correct saves us from repetitively typing the frequently used text.
-To insert Auto correct in a document we should first define the Auto correct entry.
-To create an Auto correct entry follow the steps given:
+Auto Correct saves us from repetitively typing the frequently used text.
+To insert Auto Correct in a document we should first define the Auto Correct entry.
+To create an Auto Correct entry follow the steps given: